Derek-Jones/ESEUR-book/README.md

-The Github repo for issues involving the book "Empirical Software Engineering using R" by Derek M. Jones.
+The Github repo for issues involving the book "Evidence-based Software Engineering using R" by Derek M. Jones.

 [Blog post](http://shape-of-code.coding-guidelines.com/2012/06/22/background-to-my-book-project-empirical-software-engineering-with-r/) giving some, slightly out of date, background on the book.